Aging changes in immunity

 Toggle: English / Spanish

 Your immune system helps protect your body from foreign or harmful substances.
 Examples are bacteria, viruses, toxins, cancer cells, and blood or tissues from another person.
-The immune system makes cells and something call antibodies that destroy these harmful substances.
+The immune system makes cells and antibodies that destroy these harmful substances.

 Aging Changes and Their Effects on the Immune System

 As you grow older, your immune system does not work as well.
 The following immune system changes may occur:

 - The immune system becomes slower to respond.
 This increases your risk of getting sick.
 Flu shots or other vaccines may not work as well or protect you for as long as expected.